 The main observation that leads to this conclusion are read-modify-write operations that inevitably occur in any encrypted memory.
 These take place whenever the write granularity is smaller than the encryption granularity.
 For example, when a single byte is written to a memory that is encrypted using an 128-bit block cipher, the respective 128-bit encryption block has to be loaded from memory, decrypted and modified according to the byte-wise write access, and then be encrypted again and written back to the memory.
 In this case, 120 bits of the respective block remain the same.
-The same phenomenon is observed in encryption schemes that cover multiple encryption blocks p_0, p_1, p_2, \ldots .
+The same phenomenon is observed in encryption schemes that cover multiple encryption blocks p_0, p_1, p_2, \dots .
 Here as well, one plaintext block, e.g., p_0 , might be changing, while others, e.g., p_1 , remain constant.

 If now re-keying is applied to memory encryption, the constant plaintext parts within read-modify-write operations will be encrypted several times using different keys.
 This causes constant, secret plaintext parts to be mixed with varying keys.
 This situation is quite similar to the original DPA setting, where a constant, secret key is mixed with varying plaintexts.
 For stream ciphers, attackers can easily exploit this mixing operation-the XOR of varying pad and constant plaintexts-in a first-order DPA.
 Namely, attackers can model the power consumption of the varying pad for each plaintext hypothesis using the observed ciphertexts.
-Matching the power model with the side-channel observations then eventually reveals the constant plaintext.
-For block ciphers, a first-order DPA does not work, but a profiled, secondorder DPA that is similar to unknown plaintext template attacks [19] can be applied to learn constant plaintexts.
+Matching the power model with the side-channel observations eventually reveals the constant plaintext.
+For block ciphers, a first-order DPA does not work, but a profiled, second-order DPA that is similar to unknown plaintext template attacks [28] can be applied to learn constant plaintexts.
+While we emphasize that there are also other second-order techniques, e.g. [14, 35], that can be employed in this setting, we consecutively focus on adapting unknown plaintext template attacks to extract constant plaintexts from re-keyed block ciphers.

 Unknown Plaintext Template Attacks.
-In [19], the constant key k of a block cipher E is attacked by observing the encryption of several unknown plaintexts with the help of power templates.
+In [28], the constant key k of a block cipher E is attacked by observing the encryption of several unknown plaintexts with the help of power templates.
 Hereby, the power templates are used to learn information on the unknown plaintexts p_0, p_1, \ldots and intermediate values v_0, v_1, \ldots in the respective encryption processes $E(k; p_0), E(k; p_1), \ldots$.
 Exploiting the relation between the information learned on p_0, p_1, \ldots and v_0, v_1, \ldots , the key k is recovered.
 As the attack combines side-channel information from both the unknown plaintexts p_0, p_1, \ldots and the intermediate values v_0, v_1, \ldots , the order of this attack is two.

-The described attack can be easily applied to a re-keyed encryption scheme (cf. Figure 1).
-Namely, read-modify-write operations cause a constant plaintext block p_i to be encrypted several times using different keys k_i, k_i', \ldots .
-Changing the roles of plaintext and key in the attack from [19], re-keying allows to learn the constant plaintext block p_i from side-channel information on the varying key k_i, k_i', \ldots and some intermediate value v_i, v_i', \ldots , both extracted using power templates.
+The described attack can be easily applied to a re-keyed encryption scheme (cf. Fig. 1).
+Namely, readmodify-write operations cause a constant plaintext block p_i to be encrypted several times using different keys k_i, k'i, \ldots .
+Changing the roles of plaintext and key in the attack from [28], re-keying allows to learn the constant plaintext block p_i from side-channel information on the varying key k_i, k'i, \ldots and some intermediate value v_i, v'i, \ldots , both extracted using power templates.
 As a result, one plaintext may only be encrypted with one single key for re-keying to completely thwart DPA.
 This also seems reasonable in the view of leaking more information on a plaintext, the more often it is encrypted under different conditions, i.e., using different keys.